 Why I love hosting a yogurt breakfast bar

 There is something for everyone!
-Use yogurt or granola as the base and add a few favorite topping.
+Use yogurt or granola as the base and add a few favorite toppings.
 This is a great way to serve people who have different food tastes and preferences.
 Plus, it's easy to put together.
-You can even get your fruit ready the night before and place in their respective serving bowl.
+You can even get your fruit ready the night before and place it in their respective serving bowl.

 When would you host a yogurt bar?